hashicorp/design-system/website/docs/foundations/typography/partials/guidelines/guidelines.md

 ### Display

-Display styles should be used for headings or hierarchical emphasis (like remaining balances).
+Display styles should be used for headings or visual emphasis (like remaining balances).
 Unless used for visual emphasis, if the display text looks like a page heading, it should use an [HTML heading tag](https://www.w3.org/WAI/WCAG22/Understanding/section-headings.html).

 Display text styles are available in the following sizes and weights: